Ren0k/Project-Atmospheric-Drag/README.md

 So far we have called the XP/XN/YP/YN side sections, but in reality they are Right, Left, Top, Bottom Sections.
 It is now important to consider them as such, since orientation will not have the same effect on each side.
 Lets think about the top section (ZP).
 From a port side perspective, since the AoA is about 20 degrees up, the top section is tilted clockwise.
-The top section, it being the top section, is already facing directly up from the vessels perspective, so it is tilting backwards.
+The top section is already facing directly up from the vessels perspective, so now it is tilting backwards.
 If it is tilting backwards, that means that the ZP side now, in addition to side drag, also experiences tail drag.
 Same method as before: